ahsanijaz/ahsanijaz.github.io/_posts/2018-01-01-less_travel.md

 |Monitoring|Amazon CloudWatch|StackDriver Monitoring|Application Insights|Elastic Search/Solr|
 |Fully Managed ML|Amazon SageMaker|Cloud Machine Learning Engine|ML Studio|KubeFlow/Seldon.io|

-In addition to this I'd suggest to take the first course of the specialization [Data Science at Scale](https://www.coursera.org/specializations/data-science){:target="_blank"} to get a cursory understanding of Hadoop, Spark and big data design space.
+In addition to this, I'd suggest to take the first course of the specialization [Data Science at Scale](https://www.coursera.org/specializations/data-science){:target="_blank"} to get a cursory understanding of Hadoop, Spark and big data design space.

 # Machine Learning
 For machine learning, I'll highly recommend taking the Machine learning specialization at Coursera.
 It is a four course specialization that touches on all the important topics.
 The first course will give an overview of ML techniques and use cases.
 The second course will have you  implement regression, gradient descent, modifying it for ridge and lasso, feature selection and introduction to kernel regression.
 The third course will have implementation exercises on logistic regression, maximum likelihood, regularization, decision trees, boosting and scaling.
 While implementing these methods, you'd get to know quite a lot about different optimization techniques and machine learning scalability.
 The final course of the specialization will start from topics of information retrieval and what similarity metrics are suitable depending on use cases.
 It will follow with implementation details on KD-trees and locality sensitive hashing.
 Next section will address K-means, K-means++ and its implementation using MapReduce.
 This will be followed with Gaussian mixture models and expectation maximization techniques.
 The next week will cover Latent Dirichlet Allocation model and Gibbs Sampling.
 The final week will cover hierarchical clustering.
 Just as previous courses, you'll have to implement all of these algorithms.
 This is not an easy specialization and will require considerable time and attention to complete but it stands out as one of the best machine learning specialization out there.
 The link is given below:

 * [Machine learning specialization](https://www.coursera.org/specializations/machine-learning){:target="_blank"}

 On parallel to this specialization, you can read ["An introduction to statistical learning with applications in R"](https://www-bcf.usc.edu/~gareth/ISL/ISLR%20First%20Printing.pdf){:target="_blank"}.
 Please read it thoroughly as it is an easy to read book that covers machine learning from a statistical perspective and covers a few topics not covered in ML specialization (confidence intervals in Regression; splines; SVM; QDA and linear discriminant analysis; resampling methods and Random Forests to name a few).
-As it is an introductory book, it is imperative to know each and every concept discuss in this.
+As it is an introductory book, it is imperative to know each and every concept discussed in this.
 The good part is, it won't take more than a week to finish this book.

 # Deep Learning
 If you want to get a decent introduction to deep learning, [Deep Learning specialization](https://www.coursera.org/specializations/deep-learning){:target="_blank"} by Andrew Ng is the best resource out there.
 The exercises are provided so that you get to implement the key components of Deep Learning models (the code snippets are quite simple and the comments almost provide the needed code so it will be quite easy to complete these exercises).
 The second and third course of the specialization covers practical issues as well: including hyperparameter tuning; weight initialization; faster optimization algorithms; gradient checking; vanishing and exploding gradients and batch normalization.
 Once you've completed this specialization, I'd highly recommend taking [Advanced Machine Learning with TensorFlow on Google Cloud Platform Specialization](https://www.coursera.org/specializations/advanced-machine-learning-tensorflow-gcp){:target="_blank"}.
 This specialization covers the practical aspects of Machine learning quite well including machine learning Devops.
 It also covers aspects of hybrid deployments (Kubeflow); adaptable machine learning; use of managed services; TPU/GPU/CPU.
 If you just want the essential out of this specialization that generalizes to more than just the GCP, take the second course: [Production Machine Learning Systems](https://www.coursera.org/learn/gcp-production-ml-systems){:target="_blank"}.
-I've found that this specialization has provided far more advice on practical aspects of deep learning as compared to Andrew Ng's Deep learning specialization (Full disclosure: I still have to complete the last course of both of these specializations (on sequence modeling).
+I've found that this specialization has provided better advice on practical aspects of deep learning as compared to Andrew Ng's Deep learning specialization (Full disclosure: I still have to complete the last course of both of these specializations (on sequence modeling).

 ## Machine learning frameworks